tomdriley/cirkopt/liberate/README.md

      2. See Makefile for example of commands for the rest of the PVT corners.

 ##  Notes
-1. RAK is setup to allow user to run 9 cells (all different cell types).
+1. Directory is setup to allow user to run 9 different cells (all different cell types).
-   In the interest of fast turn around time, only AND2X1 and INVX1 is setup to be characterize initially.
-   User can update setup to run all the cells by modifying file cells.tcl:
+   User can update setup to run specific cells by modifying file template.tcl:
-       comment out last line "set cells { AND2X1 INVX1 }", and run characterization
+      change the last "set cells { ... }" to include desired cells and run characterization
 2. File tcl/char.tcl is setup with some user programmability in mind.
    1. Change library name by setting variable LIBNAME
    2. Change Process,Voltage,Temp (PVT)